cohere-ai/public-demos/README.md

 # Public Demos Using The Cohere Platform

-This repository contains public available demos from the Cohere NLP platform.
+This repository contains publicly available demos from the Cohere NLP platform.
+Get started building!

+If you have an LLM use case that you'd like us to show a demo for, please fill out <a href="https://forms.gle/RzRRtQXT4LZaMJVX9">this form</a>.

 ## 1. <a href="https://txt.cohere.ai/top-js-frameworks-using-a-tweet-analysis-bot/">Tweet Analysis Bot</a>